BLEnD-Vis: Benchmarking Multimodal Cultural Understanding in Vision Language Models: BLEnD-Vis Dataset Construction

 \textbf{Step 3: Question Rephrasing \& Placeholder Generation.} To create the textual condition for testing robustness to linguistic variation, we inverted the standard query format (Region $\rightarrow$ Entity) to (Entity $\rightarrow$ Region).
 For each of the 313 tangible question templates, GPT-4o was prompted (Prompt in Figure~\ref{fig:rephrasing_prompt}, Appendix~\ref{appendix:prompts}) to generate a canonical rephrased question template.
 Concurrently, the model generated a generic \textbf{image placeholder} (e.g., `\textit{this food}') designed to replace the entity name in the VQA format, thereby compelling models to rely primarily on the visual modality for that task.

 \textbf{Step 4: Image Generation} To enable multimodal evaluations, we generated 4,916 culturally-contextualised images, one for each unique answer-region pair from the 313 tangible templates.
 We used Gemini 2.5 Flash Image~\citep{fortinIntroducingGemini252025} for image generation, with prompts conditioned on the original question, specific answer, and region (prompt in Figure~\ref{fig:image_gen_prompt}, Appendix~\ref{appendix:prompts}).
-To validate the use of synthetic images, we conducted a comparative study (details in Appendix~\ref{appendix:annotation_details}) which found that model performance on images generated by Gemini 2.5 Flash Image showed little to no difference from performance on human-curated, real-world images, justifying their use as a high-fidelity proxy.
+To validate the use of synthetic images, we conducted a comparative study across three conditions (Old Synthetic, New Synthetic, and Human-Curated).
+As detailed in Appendix D.3, model performance on Gemini 2.5 Flash images showed a negligible difference (-1.7\%) from human-curated real-world images, justifying their use as a scalable, high-fidelity proxy.

 \textbf{Step 5: Human Validation.} A multi-stage validation process ensured the quality of all generated assets.
 First, three human annotators assessed the quality and semantic fidelity of 313 rephrased question templates, leading to the manual correction of 39 SAQ templates flagged by majority vote (see Appendix~\ref{appendix:annotation_details} for validation results, and Table~\ref{tab:appendix_rephrase_examples} for examples of such corrections).
 Second, to validate the quality of the new Gemini 2.5 Flash image set, we designed a rigorous, sampled quality assurance protocol.
-A stratified random sample of 500 images ($\sim$10\%) is evaluated by three annotators based on conceptual plausibility and recognisability.
+A stratified random sample of 500 images ($\sim$10\%) is evaluated by three annotators based on conceptual plausibility and recognisability (with instructions to use search engines to verify unfamiliar cultural concepts).
 This practical approach provides a statistical measure of dataset quality while remaining scalable.
 Full guidelines and validation details are provided in Appendix \ref{appendix:annotation_details}.

 \textbf{Step 6: Parallel MCQ Generation.} To create the final dataset, we generated three parallel MCQ sets for each core fact (validated tangible template + answer/region pair + corresponding image).
 For each fact, we generated up to 5 unique MCQ instances by sampling semantically distinct distractors (answers from different regions for the same template, with a simple substring check used to filter overly similar options).
 Uniqueness was enforced by tracking the set of answer options (1 correct, 3 distractors) for each fact and discarding duplicate sets of options.
 This yielded three parallel formats that tested the same knowledge point: